Effects of concurrency on epidemic spreading in Markovian temporal networks: Impact of concurrency on the dynamics of the SIS and SIR models

 \subsection{Theoretical results}

-By assuming that the network at each time is generated as an i.i.d., we analytically derived an expression of the epidemic threshold for models 1, 2, and 3.
-We assume the susceptible-infectious-susceptible (SIS) model for facilitating theoretical analysis.
-For simplicity, we assume that each network composed of partnership edges lasts for time $h$ before switching to another partnership network.
-Such a switching is induced by the flip of the state of an edge.
-We found that, to the first order of $h$, the epidemic threshold is the same for the three models.
-We show the detail in Appendix D.
+We analytically derived an expression of the epidemic threshold for the SIS model on arbitrary underlying static networks combined with partnership models 1, 2, and 3.
+We assume that each network composed of partnership edges lasts for time $h$ before switching to another partnership network and that the static network $\mathcal{G}(t)$ in each time window of length $h$ is generated as an i.i.d.
+In fact, our partnership models 1, 2, and 3 imply that $\mathcal{G}(t)$ at different times are correlated with each other.
+Therefore, the i.i.d. assumption is for facilitating theoretical analysis.